 There is no doubt about it, Costa Rica is made for fun seekers.
-If adventure your thing, this will be a paradise playground for you.
+If adventure your thing, Costa Rica will be a paradise playground for you.
 If adventure is not your thing, that’s OK too!
 There are plenty of fun budget activities in Costa Rica for everyone.

 We selected these budget activities in Costa Rica based on our experiences and suggestion from friends we trust.
-Some of these activities may be a bit more pricey than you’d like to pay, but I can ensure you that if they are expensive they are the best of the best that we have found.
+Some of these activities may be a bit more pricey than others, but I can ensure you that if they are a bit more expensive they are the best of the best that we have found.

 Here are our favorite budget activities in Costa Rica at a variety of (inexpensive) price points and locations….

 - 1 BUDGET ACTIVITIES IN COSTA RICA – Go Fishing